-- 11.1 The Licensing Authority approach to enforcement shall be in accordance with the Authority's own enforcement policy, which reflects the agreed principles that are consistent with the Enforcement Concordat and the BERR Statutory Code of Practice for Regulators.
+- 11.1 The Licensing Authority approach to enforcement shall be in accordance with the Authority's own enforcement policy, which reflects the agreed principles that are consistent with the Enforcement Concordat.
 To this end the key principles of targeting consistency, transparency and proportionality will be maintained. - 11.2 All decisions, determinations, inspections and enforcement action taken by the Authority will have regard to the relevant provisions of the Licensing Act 2003, national guidance and the enforcement policy of the City Council.